Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

-For $W>1.0$, we only compute $\rho_{t}(0)$ and notice that $\rho_{\rm typ}(0) \to 0$ around a critical value $W_{c,2}=10.0 \pm 1.0$, marking the critical point associated with the Anderson metal-to-insulator QPT; see Fig.~\ref{fig:Fig1}(b).
+For $W>1.0$, we mainly focus on $\rho_{t}(0)$ and notice that $\rho_{t}(0) \to 0$ around $W_{c,2}=10.0 \pm 1.0$ [Fig.~\ref{fig:Fig1}(b)], marking the critical point associated with the Anderson metal-to-insulator QPT, across which $\rho_a(0)$ is non-critical [Fig.~\ref{fig:Fig1}(a)].
 The convergence of these results with respect to $N_m$ is shown in Fig.~\ref{fig:Fig2}(c).
-With these results in hand, we arrive at the global phase of 2D dirty hyperbolic Dirac fluids, schematically shown in Fig.~\ref{fig:Fig1}(c).
+We then arrive at the global phase of 2D dirty hyperbolic Dirac fluids, schematically shown in Fig.~\ref{fig:Fig1}(c).
 Our numerical findings show that such systems feature three distinct stable phases of matter, a disordered semimetal at sufficiently weak disorder, a diffusive metal at moderate disorder, and the Anderson insulator at sufficiently strong disorder.
-Two quantum critical points separate these three phases.
+And two quantum critical points separate these three phases.